 Building the Case for Anakin

-The trouble with building a compelling case for Anakin as the Chosen One is that in many ways it feels pointless since it’s easy to accept.
+The primary trouble with building a compelling case for Anakin as the Chosen One, is that in many ways it feels like a pointless debate, since it’s easy to accept.

 He is the tying thread in galactic events through all six episodes of the saga and has a hand in laying the Jedi low, and then destroying the Sith (killing the true Sith convert, Dooku, and eventually the Sith Lord of All Sith Lords, Sidious).

 He is conceived by the Force itself, via the midichlorians, which was supposed to be a sign from the prophecy.
 Remember that it is Qui-Gon’s statement on Anakin’s supposedly divine birth that stuns Windu into referencing the prophecy in the first place.

 Further, the statement that I used to jump off with this series which showed the prophecy may have been misread, is one that simply can mean, “Well, we thought balance was all awesome and everything, but darned if we didn’t do the math right and figure out that we were the ones throwing things out of balance and the Force wants to clean house.”

 Frankly, Anakin is the sensible choice for this debate for all the reasons listed above.
 So I try to latch on to something that makes it an unexpectedly persuasive argument in his favor.

 The tiny little detail that kind of seals it is more subtle than you might suspect.
 Hidden in plain sight, so to speak.